 8. Chen Yanqing

-Chen Yanqing is a Chinese weightlifter who participated in both the 2004 Summer Olympics and the 2008 Summer Olympics.
+Chen Yanqing is a Chinese weightlifter who competed at the 2004 Summer Olympics and the 2008 Summer Olympics in the women’s 53 kg weightlifting category.

-She is the first woman who has won a gold medal making her the first woman to win gold medals in two successive weightlifting competitions, at the Olympics.
+She won the gold medal at both Olympic Games, becoming the first woman to win Olympic gold medals in the same weightlifting event at two consecutive Summer Olympics.

 7. Deng Wei

-Deng Wei also participated in the 64kg category, where she set a world record with an impressive lift of 117kg.
+She also competed in the 64 kg weight category, where she set a world record with an impressive lift of 117 kg.

 6. Oxana Slivenko